dfki-ric-underactuated-lab/robust_codesign/docs/index.md

 ##### Copyright

-Copyright on the material in this webpage has been transferred to IEEE for ICRA 2024: F. Girlanda, L. Maywald, S. Kumar and F. Kirchner, "Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability," 2024 IEEE International Conference on Robotics and Automation, Yokohama, Japan, 2024 <!-- , doi: TBD . -->
+Copyright on the material in this webpage has been transferred to IEEE for ICRA 2024:
+F. Girlanda, L. Shala, S. Kumar and F. Kirchner, "Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability," 2024 IEEE International Conference on Robotics and Automation (ICRA), Yokohama, Japan, 2024, pp. 13271-13277, doi: 10.1109/ICRA57147.2024.10611645.
-A pre-print is now available in arXiv, you can cite it with the following BibTeX citation:

-  @misc{girlanda2024robust,
-    title={Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability},
-    author={Federico Girlanda and Lasse Shala and Shivesh Kumar and Frank Kirchner},
-    year={2024},
-    eprint={2403.10966},
-    archivePrefix={arXiv},
-    primaryClass={cs.RO}
-    }